ikolton/MedGS_Update/README.md

 # Installation Guide

+_Whole setup can be also done by running run.sh.
+It installs the environment, runs training, render and mesh generation.
+Mesh can be visualized using:_ ```python vismesh.py ./output/mesh/prostate.ply```

 Follow the steps below to set up the project environment:
 ### Requirements
  - CUDA-ready GPU with Compute Capability 7.0+